ayeuhugyu/PepperBot/notes.md

     - commands now have argument orders
 - bots can no longer execute any commands. this was just yet another value i had to think about if it would cause problems or not
 - p/vc join & leave now check for the "speak" permission instead of the "connect" permission
-- gpt conversations are now MUCH more customizable via the use of p/gpt setparam
-- gpt responses now use openai's seeding feature so they can be reproduced
 - new p/snowflake allows you to extract data from discord snowflakes (user/channel/guild/message/anything's id)

 **technical details:**